TimoGuy/BTZC_game_engine/README.md

         - There needs to be the ability to render out custom materials.
             - THIS ^^
             - Separate models and materials.
 Maybe when doing `render_model()` add a param to insert your own material set.
 Or maybe the model and material can have the material sets be coupled but just include that as an alternate set or something!
+            - Mmmmm but then it'll be more memory associated w each model.
+            - Maybe there could just be a bank of material sets and then the debug ones are just one material.
+The size is okay to be off, it'll just keep looping (so one material in the debug and it'll use just the one material the whole time).
+            - [ ] I want this refactor to have material sets ^^

 1. Good pause point.
     - [ ] Release v0.1.0-develop.1